Chelsea v Everton

 Naismith had already squandered one good opportunity when he pounced on some lackadaisical defending by David Luiz to prod the ball in the direction of Victor Anichebe.
-The Nigerian neatly steered the ball back into the path of the advancing Scot and he produced a deft chip with his left-foot to give Petr Cech no chance.
+The Nigerian neatly returned possession back to the Scot and, as Cech advanced, he cutely dinked a shot over the keeper and into the back of the net.

-It wasn't just Naismith on the goal hunt.
-Darron Gibson had already tried his luck from distance on two occasions when he almost got lucky on the third, his pile driver taking a deflection off Luiz and striking the post twice via the shoulder of Cech before the danger was finely cleared.
+It wasn't just Naismith on the goal hunt though.
+Darron Gibson had already tried his luck from distance on two occasions when he almost got lucky on the third, his piledriver taking a deflection off Luiz and striking the post twice via the shoulder of Cech before the danger was finally cleared.

-Soon after Dutch teenager Nathan Ake, handed his first Premier League start by Chelsea boss Rafael Benitez, let fly with an ambitious 30-yard attempt of his own, though Howard was able to calmly watch it all the way over his crossbar.
+Soon after Dutch teenager Nathan Ake, handed his first Premier League start by Chelsea boss Rafael Benitez, let fly with an ambitious 30-yard attempt of his own.
+Howard, happily, watched it all the way over his crossbar.

-Steven Pienaar joined the list of players to blaze over from the edge of the box before the half was out, while Howard had to stand firm to deny Mata a second after the Spaniard got in behind on the back of a delicate flicked pass from Frank Lampard.
+Steven Pienaar joined the list of players to blaze over before the half was out, while Howard had to stand firm to deny Mata a second after the Spaniard got in behind on the back of a delicate flicked pass from Frank Lampard.

-Howard was called into action again just three minutes after the break as this time he parried from Gary Cahill.
+The American, Howard, was called into action again just three minutes after the break as this time he parried from defender Gary Cahill.

 And after Branislav Ivanovic had headed over from a corner, Phil Jagielka was fortunate to get away with a sloppy pass straight to the feet of Ba.

-A spirited run from Pienaar was halted on the edge of the box as Everton looked to swing momentum back their way but the cohesion of the first half was waning, illustrated best when Marouane Fellaini broke free from Ivanovic on the edge of the box only to fail to find a shot.
+A spirited run from Pienaar was halted on the edge of the box as Everton looked to swing momentum back their way, but the cohesion of the first half was waning, illustrated best when Marouane Fellaini broke free from Ivanovic on the edge of the box only to fail to produce a shot.